joyent/triton-kbmapi/docs/index.md

 - List of `taskid` for each CN where the transition is in progress.
 These will match with `taskid` for cn-agent into each CN which can be accessed through CNAPI using either `GET /tasks/:task_id` or `GET /tasks/:task_id/wait`.
-- An indicator of wether or not the transition has been aborted.
+- An indicator of whether or not the transition has been aborted.
 - An indicator of whether or not the transition is running.

 KBMAPI provides:
 - A process to orchestrate (run) the transitions (backed up by a SMF service)